ljaniszewski00/RMGuide/README.md

 * Pop-up error handling
 * Custom (UIKit) sheet modal
 * Native pull to refresh to get latest data from API
+* Possibility to filter displayed characters by search text and/or favorites only
+* Possibility to display characters in a grid or in a list
 * Support for both light and dark mode